Kaffebrænderiet Merkur: History

 Kaffebrænderiet Merkus was established by Oscar Nielsen at Vesterfælledvej 58 in 1929.
 The company was established with an initial capital of DKK 15,000.

 The company relocated to a new building at the corner of Hermodsgade and Sigurdsgade in 1933.
 The building was constructed for the company in 1932–33 to design by the architect Carl Servai.

 The building was listed on the Danish register of protected buildings and places in 1994.

 The architectural firms SNA and Dencker relocated to the building in 2010.

 Architecture

 Kaffebrænderiet Merkur is a three-storey building constructed in brick to a simple, Neoclassical design.
-It has a just two-bay-long facade on Hermodsgade, a mch longer but almost window-free facade on Sigurdsgade and a chamferred corner bay.
+It has a just two-bay-long facade on Hermodsgade, a mch longer but almost window-free facade on Sigurdsgade and a chamfered corner bay.
 The almost window-free facade on Sigurdsgade is finished with lisenes.
 The name of the company is written on the upper part of the facade in brown lettering.
 The roof ridge is pierced by three tallm robust chimneys.